pwncollege/linux-luminarium/piping/sed/DESCRIPTION.md

 `grep` is not the only way to match patterns.
 Sometimes the real data and the garbage data are mixed in the same line, and we want to filter out the garbage.
-For that, we have `sed`. `sed` provides an easy way to subsitute patterns in text with a different word.
+For that, we have `sed`. `sed` provides an easy way to substitute patterns in text with a different word.
 The syntax for matching and replacing is simple:

 ```